 Autumn for us is synonymous with the start of candle season, and these mini pumpkin candles have been the perfect addition to our fall decor.
 Pumpkins and gourds are a beautiful and sustainable option as a vessel for making candles.
 After the candles have been burned down, both the pumpkin and any remaining beeswax can be composted (after removing any wick tabs, if you’re using them).
 We use pure beeswax to make our candles and it is my favorite option because it is a natural, renewable resource.
 Look for pure beeswax and natural cotton or hemp wicking.
-I always recommend buying locally first if that is an option for you.
-If you need to purchase online, here is a link to the beeswax that we use along the cotton wick that we use for making beeswax candles.
+I always recommend buying locally first if that is an option for you!

 Materials: